iscas-tis/chisel-formal-verification/README.md

 # RISC-V Chisel Fromal Verification

-Formal verification of instruction set consistency for Chisel designed RISC-V processors.
+Formal verification of instruction set consistency for RTL design of RISC-V processors in Chisel.

 ## Included Projects